home-assistant/home-assistant.io/source/_integrations/flux_led.markdown

 ### Custom Effects - Service `flux_led.set_custom_effect`

-The `Flux_LED` integration offers a custom service to enable you to set the lights to a custom light effect.
+The integration offers a custom service to enable you to set the lights to a custom light effect.

 | Service data attribute | Description |
 | ---------------------- | ----------- |